REMASTERED — Episode 2: The Bloody Pit

 He left in a hurry, from what I've read.

-Stories about the Hussik Tunnel persist to this day.
+Stories about the Hussik tunnel persist to this day.

-although it's still active with a dozen or so freight trains that pass through each day.
+It's common for teams of paranormal investigators to walk the length of the tunnel, although it's still active with a dozen or so freight trains that pass through each day.

 There are rumors of a secret room, or many rooms, deep inside the tunnel.

 There's an old monitoring station built into the rock about halfway in, though few have been brave enough to venture all the way there and see it.
+Those who have report more of the same.

+Unexplained sounds and lights.
 Oh, and remember Ringo Kelly, the sloppy demolition expert who got his two co-workers killed in 1865?

-explosion, his body was found two miles inside the tunnel, in the exact same spot where Brinkman and Nash had died.
+Well, he showed up again in March of 1866, a full year after the explosion.
+His body was found two miles inside the tunnel, in the exact same spot where Brinkman and Nash had died.

 He had been strangled to death.

 In fact, it's one of those locations where all of that suffering seems to have lingered, becoming part of the atmosphere.
+Even today, many visitors can still feel it.

 But it's not the only one.